vedran97/plan-percep-ws/README.md

+# Workspace Level Readme:

 # Intent of the repository :

-1. To be a container for and workspace for various packages that will be created for ENPM661 ENPM673 semester projects
+1. To be a container and workspace for various packages that will be created for ENPM661 ENPM673 semester projects: for the terpbot project.

 # Initial Setup for Development on PC/Laptop: